-Lying about Abuse
+Lying About Abuse

 How Spouses Improperly Use Domestic Violence Laws

-Sometimes the violence is the reason for the divorce but on other occasions it is a result of the divorce proceedings breeding violence.
+Sometimes the violence is the reason for the divorce but on other occasions, it is a result of the divorce proceedings breeding violence.
 Temporary custody of the minor children would be awarded to the victim to keep them from the violent behavior of the aggressor.
 An alleged victim of domestic abuse can request an ex parte meeting with the judge, without the spouse, to present her case.

 If the judge is convinced of the abuse, he will award temporary emergency custody to the victim.
 This will be followed up in about 10 days with an open court hearing allowing both parties to present their case to the judge.
-Until this court date, however the ex parte emergency custody order remains in place for the protection of the children, denying the spouse any interaction with their children, guilty or not.
+Until this court date, however, the ex parte emergency custody order remains in place for the protection of the children, denying the spouse any interaction with their children, guilty or not.

 Unfortunately, though these laws protect real victims of domestic violence, it is often found out in the court hearing that the allegations were registered falsely on the spouse as a divorce tactic, causing him or her to be alienated from their children for a significant amount of time.
 The supposed victim was making up a story to gain custody of their children, lying about the spouse and hurting the children's relationship with them.
-In most cases, the truth comes out in the court case but if you feel that this is something your spouse would attempt to do, take action to prevent any unfounded charges on you.
+In most cases, the truth comes out in the court case but if you feel that this is something your spouse would attempt to do, take action to prevent any unfounded charges against you.

 For Immediate help with your family law case or answering any questions please call (262) 221-8123 now!